 Bill grew up in the small farming community of Genoa, Ohio.
 From grades one through seven he travelled to the Toledo Museum of Art for Saturday morning lessons, where he quickly discovered a passion for painting.
 Copying a National Geographic photo with a dime store set of watercolors, he won first prize in the Brunner Elementary Art Show in 1964, and his fate as an aspiring professional artist was sealed.
-His career history is unique in that he has achieved notable success in two highly competitive fields – live performance (he's a veteran of eleven Broadway musicals) and the visual arts (with outstanding achievements in watercolor and textile design).
+His career history is unique in that he has achieved notable success in two highly competitive fields – live performance (he's a veteran of eleven Broadway musicals) and the visual arts (with outstanding achievements in watercolors and textile design.)

-He continued to paint throughout his teens and made plans to study art in college.
+He continued to paint throughout his teens and made plans to study Art in college.
 But following high school graduation and art school, he took his first voice lesson on a whim and decided suddenly to switch gears.

-He transferred to the College Conservatory of Music at the University of Cincinnati and changed his major to music, with a focus on opera and musical theatre.
+He transferred to the College Conservatory of Music at the University of Cincinnati and changed his major to Music, with a focus on opera and musical theatre.
 Encouraged by his teacher, the famed Italian basso Italo Tajo, he developed a new passion - creating characters on the stage.

 In 1981, having made his splash in the design world, Bill accepted a summer stock job.
 One job followed another, and by 1985 he'd made his Broadway debut in CATS.
 Since then he's appeared in eleven Broadway musicals, countless regional productions and has lent his vocal talents to numerous recordings, including the 1994 concept album JEKYLL & HYDE - The Complete Work on which he plays Simon Stride.

-In 2003, Bill starred in THE PRODUCERS, putting his unique spin on the pigeon-keeping playwright Franz Liebkind, a role he performed on Broadway, across the country, and in Japan.
+In 2003 Bill starred in THE PRODUCERS, putting his unique spin on the pigeon-keeping playwright Franz Liebkind, a role he performed on Broadway, across the country, and in Japan.